piranhacloud/piranha/servlet/guides/helloworld/index.md

 To deploy your application you will need 2 pieces.

-1. The Piranha Servlet Profile runtime JAR.
+1. The Piranha Servlet runtime JAR.
 2. The WAR file you just produced.

 For the WAR file see the `target` directory.
 For the Piranha Servlet